A multidisciplinary approach is needed due to the complex and multisystemic basis of infantile-onset Pompe disease (IOPD).

 Several approaches can help address these issues:

-The cardiomyopathy found in classic IOPD, and potentially non-classic IOPD, requires careful consideration if any kind of surgery is required because use of anesthesia poses risks of arrhythmia and other cardiac events.
+The cardiomyopathy found in IOPD requires careful consideration if any kind of surgery is required because use of anesthesia poses risks of arrhythmia and other cardiac events.
 Anesthesia may be used only when absolutely necessary and always overseen by cardiac anesthesiologists experienced in anesthetizing infants.